 You will later need at least a pint and a half of the poaching liquor to prepare the recipes on this page.
 For this reason, you should add at least two pints of cold water to the pot, as some of the liquid will be lost to evaporation.

 Put the pot containing the eel and all the additions on to a high heat, just until the water starts to simmer.
 Reduce the heat and maintain the simmer for twenty minutes.
 Lift the eel portions from the water with a slotted spoon.
 Lay on a plate, cover and leave to cool.
-Put the lid on the pot and also leave to cool.
+Put the lid on the pot and also leave it to cool.

-How to Separate Conger Eel Meat from BonesClick thumbnail to view full-size
+How to Separate Conger Eel Meat From Bones

 Jellied eels of the traditional type will frequently be prepared with the skin and even the bone in place.
 They are sucked off the bone (where applicable) as they are eaten.
 In these recipes, the skin and bone are going to be removed in advance.

 When the conger eel steaks have cooled, sit a bowl beside the plate to hold the removed flesh.
 Using your hands, pull the skin off the steaks.
 You will see the flesh is arranged in cross-section in what are four quarters.
 Carefully pick the flesh from the bones, adding it to the bowl as you do so.
-This can be just a little bit tricky and moderately time consuming but the end results more than justify the means.
+This can be just a little bit tricky and moderately time-consuming but the end results more than justify the means.

 Discard the skin and bones and cover the bowl of eel flesh.

 How to Make the Jelly for Jellied Conger Eels

-The jelly for jellied eels would traditionally be made by boiling the poaching liquor to further reduce after the eel has been removed.
+The jelly for jellied eels would traditionally be made by boiling the poaching liquor to further reduce it after the eel has been removed.
 Egg white and crushed shells (yes, shells!) will also frequently be added.
 Experience has suggested, however, that conger eels do not contain the same levels of collagen (natural setting agent) as their freshwater cousins so modern ingredients were used to serve the required purpose and cut down a little bit on the overall cooking time.

 The initial recipes on this page (for the small ramekins of jellied conger eel) required around three-quarters a pint of setting liquid.
 It is important not to find yourself short, however, so use a pint of the reserved poaching liquor to be on the safe side.
 Measure it out and pour it in to a saucepan.

 The setting agent used is leaf gelatine.
 This is fairly inexpensive and can usually be found in the baking aisle/section of supermarkets.
-As you want the eel jelly to have a bit of a wobble but not be set too firmly, use only half the prescribed amount of gelatine for setting a pint of liquid, otherwise following carefully the instructions on the pack.
+As you want the eel jelly to have a bit of a wobble but not be set too firmly, use only half the prescribed amount of gelatine for setting a pint of liquid, otherwise follow carefully the instructions on the pack.
 In this instance, two leafs of gelatine were required to be soaked in cold water for five minutes before being squeezed out and added to the warmed liquid to dissolve.
 Be sure that you never allow the stock to boil after the gelatine has been added or you risk destroying some or all of its setting qualities.

-Allow the gelatine infused liquid to cool significantly but not to the stage where it starts to set before pouring it in to a jug for assembling your jellied eels.
+Allow the gelatine-infused liquid to cool significantly but not to the stage where it starts to set before pouring it in to a jug for assembling your jellied eels.

 Basic Jellied Conger Eel Recipe

 This first recipe could be described as basic jellied conger eel.
 A teaspoon was used to spoon enough eel flesh in to the ramekin to just over three-quarters fill it.
-Liquid was added to both cover the eel flesh and come almost but not quite up to the rim of the ramekin.
+The liquid was added to both cover the eel flesh and come almost but not quite up to the rim of the ramekin.
 The ramekin is then left until completely cool before being placed in the fridge for a couple of hours (or even overnight) for the gelatine to do its work and set.

 Jellied Conger Eel and Cockles Recipe

 Two ramekins were filled with this particular combination.
 First of all, three teaspoons each of eel and drained pickled cockles were stirred together in a bowl and seasoned with some white pepper.
 It was then divided evenly between the two ramekins to three-quarter fill before the setting liquid was added.

-Jellied Conger Eel with Green Chilli and Onion Recipe
+Jellied Conger Eel With Green Chilli and Onion Recipe

 In this recipe, half a large green chilli was seeded and finely diced along with around a quarter of a small, peeled white onion.
 They were combined with four teaspoons of eel meat and seasoned with black pepper.
-The mix was split between two ramekins and the liquor carefully added.
+The mix was split between two ramekins and the liquor was carefully added.

-Jellied Conger Eel with Onion and Parsley Recipe
+Jellied Conger Eel With Onion and Parsley Recipe

 This final recipe idea is similar to the one above but the green chilli is replaced by chopped parsley.
 The mix is again seasoned with black pepper before being added to the ramekins.